Fossa Method

 6. Demystify knowledge

-Complex terminology does not automatically create deep understanding.
+Complex terminology does not make an idea profound.

 Knowledge should become more accessible, not more mysterious.